tethysplatform/tethys/docs/installation/windows.rst

         * `-p, --port <PORT>`:
                 Port on which to serve Tethys.
 Default is 8000.
         * `-b, --branch <BRANCH_NAME>`:
                 Branch to checkout from version control.
-Default is 'master'.
+Default is 'release'.
         * `-c, --conda-home <PATH>`:
                 Path to conda home directory where Miniconda will be installed, or to an existing installation of Miniconda.
 Default is %TETHYS_HOME%\miniconda.